weecology/lab-manual/Using-serenity.md

 ssh username@serenity.ifas.ufl.edu

+From here you can move to different folders in your home directory to run git commands, or clone a repo from github.

 ### Using Rstudio
 Open a browser and go to http://serenity.ifas.ufl.edu:8787 and login with your serenity username and password
 This runs exactly like Rstudio on your desktop.
 You'll have to re-install any packages that you need.